adrelanos/Whonix-documentation/Chat.md

 Unfortunately, adrelanos can't recommend TorChat for Whonix.
 This is because the TorChat developer does currently not respond to other people, see [TorChat issues](https://github.com/prof7bit/TorChat/issues).
 Adrelanos believes communication and support is crucial for anonymity related projects.

 TorChat ships it's own copy of Tor, sets up a hidden service and the messenger on the host.
 Whonix runs Tor and applications on different machines.
 Tor on Whonix-Gateway and applications on Whonix-Workstation.
-There is not yet a way to run [TorChat with a pre-configured hidden service](https://github.com/prof7bit/TorChat/issues/24).
+Warning: Since its recommend to [prevent Tor over Tor scenarios](https://sourceforge.net/p/whonix/wiki/DoNot/#prevent-tor-over-tor-scenarios), you shouldn't just install TorChat inside Whonix-Workstation without further configuration.
+See HowTo below for instructions on how to prevent Tor over Tor.

 ## HowTo ##
 ### Installation ###